|Main index||Other Papers index||About author|

 Uranus, Neptune, and Pluto probably don’t fit in the school yard.
 Approximately, Uranus is twice as far from the sun as Saturn, Neptune three times as far as Saturn, and Pluto averages four times as far as Saturn.
 Instead point to some appropriately distant buildings or other landmarks, so that the children can see where they would go.
 Show their sizes on the paper, re-point to the distant buildings, and ask whether they could be seen from the Earth.
 With binoculars?
 With a telescope?

 And the nearest star, Proxima Centauri, would be about 3,360 km ≈ 2088 miles away (actually being distant by about 4.243 light years ≈ 40 million million km).
-Compare the 3,360 km to recent holiday travels, and emphasise that this is the nearest star: most are many many times further.
+This is about London to Cairo, or New York to Phoenix: compare to recent holiday travels, and emphasise that this is the nearest star: most are many many times further.
 Indeed the centre of the galaxy is about 27,000 light years distant, so—if scaled—about a seventh of the Earth-sun distance.
 That would take a very very big playground!
 (And the nearest major galaxy, Andromeda, is—if scaled—about 13.4× the Earth-sun distance, so between the Saturn-sun and Uranus-sun distances.
 Really, a very very very big playground!)

 To understand the vastness of space, it really helps to comprehend the emptiness.
 Even the asteroid belt, portrayed in movies as a high-speed game of dodgems, actually comprises vast emptiness with a few small rocks.